hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 toc: false
 ---

-I didn't find a tutorial in details I deem necessary, so I decided to craft one myself.
+I didn't find a tutorial in details I deemed necessary, so I decided to craft one myself.
 These two sources helped me a lot:

 - [GitHub Pages Action](https://github.com/marketplace/actions/github-pages-action)